novuhq/novu/docs/docs/community/run-locally.md

 - **start:ws** - Only starts the WebSocket service for notification center updates
 - **start:widget** - Starts the widget wrapper project that hosts the notification center inside an iframe
 - **start:api** - Runs the API in watch mode
+- **start:worker** - Runs the worker application in watch mode
 - **start:dal** - Runs the Data Access Layer package in watch mode
 - **start:shared** - Starts the watch mode for the shared client and API library
 - **start:node** - Runs the `@novu/node` package in watch mode
 - **start:notification-center** - Runs and builds the React package for the Novu notification center

 ## Set up your environment variables

+If you have used Jarvis CLI tool from the previous step you don't need to setup the env variables as Jarvis will do that on the first run if setup wasn't done before.

 The command `npm run setup:project` creates default environment variables that are required to run Novu in a development environment.
 However, if you want to test certain parts of Novu or run it in production mode, you need to change some of them.
 These are all the available environment variables: